michalmokros/task-mgmt-app/readme.md

 `npm run build`
 3. Create and start the Docker Container with PostgreSQL database\
 `npm run up`
-4. Start the NodeJS Application\
+4. Start the Node.JS Application\
 `npm start`

 ### Cleanup

-1. Stop the NodeJS Application
+1. Stop the Node.JS Application
 2. Stop and remove the Docker Container with PostgreSQL database\
 `npm run down`